Updated on April 18th, 2019 by Bob Ciura

 Shortcomings of the Dividend Discount Model

-The dividend discount model values a stock in perpetuity.
-No business exists forever.
+First, the dividend discount model values a stock in perpetuity.
+The reality is that no business exists forever.
 The model ascribes a positive value (albeit negligible) to dividends paid 100+ years from now.

 I am a firm believer in the efficacy of long-term investing.
 Making 100+ year forecasts is foolish, even for the longest of long-term investors.